SejongUni-Lecture/MultimediaProgramming/README.md

 # Multimedia programming

 This repository is for **Multimedia programming** lecture related material and assignments
-I've decided to not open Lecture notes, personal paper works and notes to public
+I've not uploaded lecture notes, personal paper works and notes and opened to public due to copyright issues

 ---
 ## Summary